uagard/Credit_Risk_Analysis/README.md

 ## Summary

-All the models used to perform the credit risk analysis show low precision in determining high-risk loans.
-The ensemble models did a better job overall compared to the resampling models.
-Out of the 6 machine learning models used, the EasyEnsemble Classifier model shows an accuracy score of 93% with high recall rates of .91 and .94 for high-risk and low-risk loans respectively, which means that this model is able to correctly identify the high-risk cases.
-Therefore, I would recommend using the EasyEnsemble Classifier model over the others.
-However, one downside of this model is that it has a low precision rate for high-risk cases which means there are many false positive cases.
-But in this scenario, I believe higher sensitivity is more important than precision because it is better for the company to wrongly classify low-risk cases as high-risk than have high-risk applicants classified as low-risk.
+I utilized all of the models to determine the pergfomance of the credit risk analysis.
+The analysis shows low precision in determining high-risk loans.
+The models overall looked like there was a better job compared to the resampling models.
+Of the 6 machine learning models used, the EasyEnsemble Classifier model shows an accuracy score of 93% with high recall rates of .91 and .94 for high-risk and low-risk loans.
+This observation means that this model should be able to correctly identify the high-risk cases.
+I would recommend that using the EasyEnsemble Classifier model.
+The drawback to this model is that it has a low precision rate for high-risk cases which means there are many false positive cases.
 The company can further analyze the high-risk cases before reaching a conclusion.